swiflogistics-ms-architecture/ROS/README.md

 Returns:

-- `routes`: For each vehicle, returns a list of route objects.
-Each route object contains the shortest path (coordinates), distance, and duration for a destination address.
+- `routes`: For each vehicle, returns a sequenced route covering all addresses, starting from the source address and visiting each destination in the nearest-neighbor order.

 ---